compsigh/deploy/events/deploy24.md

 ### Basic qualifications

-If any of these are lacking in a team's presentation, organizers and/or judges should reach out to the team in question for elaboration.
+If any of these are lacking in a team's presentation, organizers and/or judges will reach out to the team in question for elaboration.
 Extenuating circumstances will be evaluated case-by-case, but if a team proves unable to remedy the situation, they are subject to disqualification.

 - All teammates (as when they registered by the team declaration deadline) are present and on-stage.
 - All teammates' roles and contributions are clearly articulated.